melowntech/workshop/tutorials/geojson-part3.rst

         }
     };

-Now that we are triggering hover events.
+Now we are triggering hover events in browser.
 Next we'll implement their handling.
 We don't need listen to ``geo-feature-enter`` event in our demo application.
 It's listed just to give the complete picture.
 Therefore we'll omit implementing the ``onFeatureEnter``.

-First let's implement ``onFeatureHover`` to display which geo feature is being hovered and list it's properties inside ``statusDiv`` element.
+First let's implement ``onFeatureHover`` to display above which geo feature we are hovering and list it's properties inside ``statusDiv`` element.

 .. code:: javascript